oskarrough/slaytheweb/README.md

  	CHAR_SELECT, GAMEPLAY, DUNGEON_TRANSITION, SPLASH;
 }

+We want the game library/api to be independent of the UI?!

 ### Console

 by this I mean being able to play the game with (almost) no gui. write the commands, see the effect directly on game state.